gradle/gradle/design-docs/publication-model.md

 Note: there are some breaking changes here when you apply the `maven-publish` plugin:

 * The project name rather than `archivesBaseName` property is used as the default Maven module artifactId.
-* Only the runtime dependencies are included in the generated pom.
-The compile dependencies and test dependencies are not included.
+* No dependencies are included in the generated `pom.xml`.
 * Only artifacts from public configurations are included the publication.

 Note that publishing multiple Maven modules is not yet supported.
-It is also not possible to add dependencies to the pom.
-This is covered by later stories.
+It is also not possible to add any dependencies to the pom (except via manipulating the XML).
+These are covered by later stories.

 ### Implementation approach